Igor Shuvalov: The Chairman of VEB, 2018 to present

 In May 2018, Shuvalov was appointed as the head of Vnesheconombank (VEB) state development corporation (soon renamed to VEB.RF) with a task to reform it and to fulfill Vladimir Putin's so-called May Decrees, the long-term development goals.

 In 2018, Shuvalov arranged the recapitalization of VEB, the sale of loss-making and non-core assets, cut the half of the VEB staff, and reduced the salaries of its executives.
 VEB was reorganized into a centralized investment bloc with novel approach to project financing.
 It also introduced a new focus on city development and infrastructure projects.
 A reorganized VEB positioned itself as the methodology center for sustainable development in Russia.

 Under the new strategy, VEB integrated Rosnano, the Skolkovo Foundation, the Industrial Development Fund, the Fund for Infrastructure and Educational Programs, the Russian Information Technology Development Fund, the SME Corporation, the Russian Export Center, the Russian Agency for Export Credit and Investment Insurance, the Industrial Development Fund, and The Foundation for Assistance to Small Innovative Enterprises, as well as the functions of specialized development agencies (focused on the Far East or the Arctic).
 This change aimed to remove the overlapping of functions and focus of state development institutions.

+On 5 June 2025, by decree of the President of the Russian Federation, Igor Shuvalov was appointed Chairman of a special working group of the Presidential Council for Strategic Development and National Projects.
+The special working group was established by an order of the President of the Russian Federation.

+On 24 July 2021, President Vladimir Putin extended Shuvalov's term as Chairman of VEB.RF for another five years by presidentail decree.

+On 26 June 2024, President Putin again renewed Shuvalov's appointment for an additional five-year term.

+Beginning in 2024, Shuvalov partnered with the Russian National Museum of Music in supporting the reconstruction of the Antonina Nezhdanova Vocal Studio, a historical cultural project.

+On 15 May 2025, he was appointed by presidential decree to the Board of Trustees of the Russian Academy of Sciences.

+On 4 June 2025, Shuvalov was elected Chairman of the Board of Trustees of the Moscow State Academy of Choreography.

+In April 2026, Shuvalov became Chairman of the Board of Trustees of the Skolkovo Institute of Science and Technology (Skoltech).